What is a Computerized Maintenance Management System (CMMS)?

 CMMS systems give teams the organizational tools they need to increase efficiency, standardize workflows, and extend asset lifespan.
 CMMS solutions provide critical insights into equipment performance and maintenance needs, supporting proactive maintenance strategies and enhancing operational reliability.

 Many of today’s leading CMMS solutions are cloud-based and offer innovative features like a mobile CMMS app, regulatory compliance tools, and multi-site or multilingual capabilities.
-They can also integrate with ERP purchasing software and SAP, or tap into siloed production data from SCADA, PLC, and BMS systems.
+They can also integrate with enterprise resource planning (ERP) and systems, applications, and products (SAP) software applications, or tap into siloed production data from SCADA, PLC, and BMS systems.
 The best CMMS software, like eMaint, can even connect with condition monitoring sensors and software, giving teams the power of predictive maintenance.

 What Are the Types of CMMS?